awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-import.md

 After your connection is successfully established, it appears as a data source under **Data Import**\.
 Select this data source to query your database and import data\.

-**To query and import data from Redshift**
+**To query and import data from Amazon Redshift**

 1. Select the connection that you want to query from **Data Sources**\.

 1. Select a **Schema**\.
 To learn more about Amazon Redshift Schemas, see [Schemas](https://docs.aws.amazon.com/redshift/latest/dg/r_Schemas_and_tables.html) in the Amazon Redshift Database Developer Guide\.

 1. Under **Advanced configuration**, **Enable sampling** is selected by default\.
 If you do not uncheck this box, Data Wrangler samples and imports approximately 50% of the queried data\.
-Unselect this check box to turn off sampling\.
+Deselect this checkbox to turn off sampling\.

-1. Enter your query in the query editor and use the **Run** button to run the query\.
+1. Enter your query in the query editor and choose **Run** to run the query\.
 After a successful query, you can preview your result under the editor\.

 1. Select **Import dataset** to import the dataset that has been queried\.

 1. Enter a **Dataset name**\.
 If you add a **Dataset name** that contains spaces, these spaces are replaced with underscores when your dataset is imported\.

-1. Select **Add**\.
+1. Choose **Add**\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/studio/mohave/import-redshift.png)